aospapp/aosp/compatibility/cdd/7_hardware-compatibility/7_1_display-and-graphics.md

     that they do not correctly support.
 *   [C-1-7] MUST support the VK_KHR_surface, VK_KHR_android_surface, VK_KHR_swapchain,
     and VK_KHR_incremental_present extensions.
+*   [C-1-8] MUST report the maximum version of the Vulkan dEQP Tests supported via the `android.software.vulkan.deqp.level` feature flag.
+*   [C-1-9] MUST at least support version `132317953` (from Mar 1st, 2019) as
+    reported in the `android.software.vulkan.deqp.level` feature flag.
+*   [C-1-10] MUST pass all Vulkan dEQP Tests in the test lists between version `132317953` and the version specified in the `android.software.vulkan.deqp.level` feature flag.
 *   [C-SR] Are STRONGLY RECOMMENDED to support the VK_KHR_driver_properties and VK_GOOGLE_display_timing extensions.